-Funds research to develop and validate measures and methods for effective stakeholder engagement in health research, aiming to advance the science of engagement.
+PCORI funds research to develop and validate measures and methods for engaging research partners, aiming to fill evidence gaps and improve the science of partner engagement in research.

 Funder: Patient-Centered Outcomes Research Institute